CeMath/linux-sysadmin-toolkit/monitoring/README.md

-﻿# monitoring
+# monitoring

-Scripts de monitoreo y detecciÃ³n de ataques en tiempo real.
+Scripts for real-time monitoring and attack detection.

 ## Scripts

 ### `top_connections_cron.sh`
-AnÃ¡lisis de logs Apache para detecciÃ³n automÃ¡tica de ataques:
+Apache log analysis for automatic attack detection:

-- IPs con mÃ¡s de 100 conexiones en el Ãºltimo minuto
+- IPs with more than 100 connections in the last minute
-- IPs con mÃ¡s de 6000 conexiones en la hora actual
+- IPs with more than 6000 connections in the current hour
-- DetecciÃ³n de ataques a wp-login.php (por IP y por dominio)
+- Detection of attacks on `wp-login.php` (by IP and by domain)
-- DetecciÃ³n de abuso de xmlrpc.php
+- Detection of `xmlrpc.php` abuse
-- Soporte GeoIP (mmdblookup) y detecciÃ³n de rangos Cloudflare
+- GeoIP support (`mmdblookup`) and Cloudflare range detection
-- Modo TEST para simular sin bloquear
+- TEST mode to simulate without blocking

-DiseÃ±ado para ejecutarse vÃ­a cron cada minuto.
+Designed to run via cron every minute.